 2. Leave the past behind as you greet the future.

-(If your child says she wants to leave behind "my brother" or "homework" you can respond by empathizing -- "You are really having a hard time with your brother lately, aren't you?" --
+(If your child says she wants to leave behind "my brother" or "homework" you can respond by validating while not blaming the brother or the homework.
+So, for instance, you might empathize: "You are really having a hard time with your brother lately, aren't you?" -- and then promise to work with your child to help them make what seems like a burden into a better part of their life in the coming year.)

 3. Finish by asking what everyone is looking forward to in the New Year.